List of Panasonic camcorders: Panasonic AG-DVX100 (2002)

-Introduced in 2002, AG-DVX100 was Panasonic's first affordable 3CCD digital progressive scan camcorder.
+Introduced in 2002, AG-DVX100 was Panasonic's first affordable 3CCD digital progressive scan camcorder recording on MiniDV.
 Equipped with a 10x Leica Dicomar lens, sensor was a 1/3 inch, 470,000 pixel 3CCD.
 DVX100 boasts better specs and picture quality than its physically larger predecessors like AG-DVC7 or DVC15.
 Includes 2 native XLR microphone inputs.

 Two revisions, namely DVX100A and DVX100B, were introduced in 2004 and 2005, respectively.

 Panasonic AG-DVC30 (2004)

-Introduced in 2004, AG-DVC30 was a 3CCD prosumer model.
+Introduced in 2004, AG-DVC30 was a 3CCD prosumer model, recording on MiniDV.
 Essentially a step-down version of the renowned DVX100a, it is physically more compact, but uses a smaller (1/4 in.)
 CCD and lacks the true progressive scan mode.
 Also, XLR microphone input is not included by default; a 2-channel XLR adapter was offered as additional accessory.
-Features SNS mode - Panasonic's version of Nightshot and OIS - Optical Image Stabilization.
+Features SNS (Super Night Shooting) mode (Panasonic's version of Nightshot) and optical image stabilization (OIS).

 Professional high definition models

 AG-HVX200, AG-HVX200A (2005, 2006)

 The AG-HVX200 is a fixed-lens hybrid camcorder released in December 2005 for 60 Hz market and April 2006 for 50 Hz market.
 The camcorder allows file-based recording onto P2 cards, as well recording SD footage onto traditional MiniDV cassettes.

 The imaging section employs a 3CCD system with 1/3 inch sensors, each having about 520,000 photosites.
 High definition resolution is achieved by both horizontal and vertical spatial offset or pixel shifting, though the effective resolution does not exceed 600 lines either horizontally or vertically.

 The camcorder is capable of recording in several standard-definition and high-definition video formats.
 The image is always scanned progressively at 1920×1080 resolution, then is downsized to target frame size.